El Boleo

 El Boleo is a copper-cobalt-zinc-manganese deposit located adjacent to the port city of Santa Rosalía, Baja California Sur in Mexico.
 It includes a historic open pit copper mine, as well as underground workings.
 Mining began in the 1860s, and continued, off and on, until the 1980s.
 The property is currently under development by a consortium of Korean companies led by Korea Resources Corporation.
 Preliminary underground mining began in 2012.
-The $1.75 Billion project is scheduled for completion in 2013.
+The project cost $1.75 billion, and mining began in the first half of 2014.
+Copper production began on January 17, 2015.
+The mine has an estimated life of 22 years.

 History

 Early history

 The discovery of the copper ore in the region is historically credited to a rancher named José Rosas Villavicencio in 1868.
 Minor mining activities were carried out on site by Mexican and German operators until 1885.
 But the small scale of the operation and the desolate location made the enterprise only marginally economic.